Ozuna homers off Díaz, Braves beat Mets in new extras format

 TRAINER’S ROOM

 Braves: The team’s primary catchers, Tyler Flowers and Travis d’Arnaud, remained in Atlanta with coronavirus symptoms.
-Manager Brian Snitker said they are “still not feeling great.”
+Snitker said they are ”still not feeling great.”
 Neither has registered a positive test.

 UP NEXT